-The Security Director has delegated responsibility from the Chief Executive and is responsible for ensuring health and safety arrangements are implemented throughout the organisation.
-They will act on behalf of the Chief Executive in overseeing implementation of the manual handling policy and undertake periodic monitoring and review to ensure it meets the aims as set out within this policy.
+The Director of Security, Estates, Risk and Resilience has delegated responsibility from the Chief Executive and is responsible for ensuring health and safety arrangements are implemented throughout the organisation.
+They will act on behalf of the Chief Executive in

 5.3.
-Responsibilities of Senior Managers/Heads of Department
+Responsibilities of Senior Managers/Heads of Service

-Senior Managers/Heads of Department will:
+Senior Managers/Heads of Service will: